 There are a significant number of groups and committees on which the voluntary sector is represented.
 There is a need for the representatives to be able to communicate quickly and efficiently with those others in the sector who wish to have their views at that particular forum heard.
 These will be placed in the most appropriate themed group enabling representatives to send minutes of meetings to other interested groups and for people to discuss the issues raised.

 OPERATION OF BCVS E-ALERTS

-Messages will be added to the particular forum in question and an e-mail notification sent to all members of that forum.
+Messages will be added to the particular e-group in question and an e-mail notification sent to all members of that group..

 Not everyone will have their own e-mail account.
 Whilst we do not wish to exclude anyone, the success of this type of group is based around the speed with which information can be shared.
 There are many free web based e-mail services which can be accessed from any computer on-line and which are suitable for the purposes of e-lerts.